SyedAzib/Zomato_EDA/README.md

 ## 📌 Project Overview

-This project explores the **Zomato restaurant dataset** to uncover insights about restaurant distribution, popular cuisines, pricing, ratings, and service availability.
+Exploratory Data Analysis of the Zomato dataset to uncover trends in cuisines, ratings, pricing, and restaurant services.

-The goal is to analyze trends in the food industry and highlight business opportunities.
+Zomato Exploratory Data Analysis (EDA) is a data-driven project that analyzes the Zomato restaurant dataset to uncover insights about restaurant distribution, cuisines, ratings, and services across different locations.
+Using Python libraries like Pandas, NumPy, Matplotlib, and Seaborn, this project highlights patterns such as the dominance of certain cuisines, customer preferences, and the availability of online services.
+The goal is to provide actionable insights for the food industry and identify potential business opportunities.

 ---